josheeg/Game-Note/README.md

 # **longer out to do:**

 **custom model file custom server and config files bash script**

 https://docs.ollama.com/modelfile

-# Stop tokens to prevent the model from "hallucinating" user/assistant turns

-not shure....

-PARAMETER stop "[INST]"
+FROM hf.co/byteshape/Devstral-Small-2-24B-Instruct-2512-GGUF:Devstral-Small-2-24B-Instruct-2512-IQ3_S-2.67bpw.gguf

+# 2. Performance & Behavior Parameters
-PARAMETER stop "[/INST]"
+PARAMETER temperature 0.15
-PARAMETER stop "</s>"
+PARAMETER top_p 0.95
-PARAMETER stop "[SYSTEM_PROMPT]"
+PARAMETER repeat_penalty 1.1
-PARAMETER stop "[/SYSTEM_PROMPT]"
+PARAMETER num_ctx 8192

-# 3. SYSTEM PROMPT
-# This prompt triggers the agentic "Chain of Thought" behavior Devstral is known for

-test with ollama cpmmand faster...
+# 4. System Persona
 SYSTEM """
 You are Devstral, an expert AI software engineer.
 Your goal is to solve complex programming tasks using a step-by-step reasoning approach.
-- Always provide clean, efficient, and production-ready code.
+Always provide clean, efficient, and production-ready code.
-- Before writing code, briefly analyze the requirements and propose a plan.
+Before writing code, briefly analyze the requirements and propose a plan.
-- You are proficient in multi-file editing and navigating large codebases.
+You are proficient in multi-file editing and navigating large codebases.
-- Maintain a professional, technical, and concise tone.
+Maintain a professional, technical, and concise tone.
 """

-# 4. TEMPLATE (Mistral V3 / Tekken Format)
-TEMPLATE """{{- if .System }}[SYSTEM_PROMPT]{{ .System }}[/SYSTEM_PROMPT]{{ end }}[INST] {{ .Prompt }} [/INST]"""

-ollama create devstral-iq3 -f devstral-iq3.modelfile

 # **sceduled sd or ssd backup incrimently over time....**